LewxX/IncognitoRegex/README.md

 - click reload icon on dev extension

-### TODOs
+## TODOs
-- this readme should be extended
+- this readme should be extended.
-- merge extracted incognito tabs into existing incognito window
+- merge extracted incognito tabs into existing incognito window.
-- collect errors and display them in options dialog
+- collect errors and display them in options dialog.
-- make it faster
+- make it faster.
+- remove jQuery dependency.